2009 Open Diputación Ciudad de Pozoblanco – Doubles

-Johan Brunström and Jean-Julien Rojer were the defending champions.
+Prior to 2009, tennis players Johan Brunström and Jean-Julien Rojer were the defending champions.
 They chose to start in these championships and they were first seeds.
-However they lost to Ruben Bemelmans and Riccardo Ghedin in the quarter final.
+However, they lost to Ruben Bemelmans and Riccardo Ghedin in the quarter final.
 Karol Beck and Jaroslav Levinský defeated Colin Fleming and Ken Skupski 6–2, 6–7, [10–7] in the final.

 It took place in Pozoblanco, Spain between 6 and 12 July 2009.